Natalie Cole: Detour and resurgence

 Following the release of her eighth album, 1980's Don't Look Back, Cole's career began to take a detour.
 While Cole scored an adult contemporary hit with the soft rock ballad "Someone That I Used to Love" off the album, the album itself failed to go gold.
 In 1981, Cole's personal problems, including battles with drug addiction, began to attract public notice, and her career suffered as a result.
-In 1983, following the release of her album I'm Ready, released on Epic, Cole entered a rehab facility in Connecticut and stayed there for six months.
+In 1983, following the release of her album I'm Ready, released on Epic, Cole entered a rehab facility in Minnesota and stayed there for six months.

 Following her release, she signed with the Atco imprint Modern Records and released Dangerous, which started a slow resurgence for Cole in terms of record sales and chart success.
 In 1987, she changed to EMI-Manhattan Records and released the album Everlasting, which returned her to the top of the charts thanks to singles such as "Jump Start (My Heart)", the top ten ballad, "I Live for Your Love", and her dance-pop cover of Bruce Springsteen's "Pink Cadillac".
 That success helped Everlasting reach one million in sales and become Cole's first platinum album in ten years.

 In 1989, she released her follow-up to Everlasting, Good to Be Back, which produced the number seven hit "Miss You Like Crazy", which became her biggest hit in the United Kingdom by reaching number two on the UK Singles Chart.
 While the album failed to reach Gold certification in the US, it achieved international success by becoming her only top ten album in the UK, and later being certified Gold there.

 Cole released her bestselling album with 1991's Unforgettable... with Love on Elektra Records, which saw Cole singing songs her famous father recorded, nearly 20 years after she initially had refused to cover her father's songs during live concerts.
 Cole produced vocal arrangements for the songs, with piano accompaniment by her uncle Ike Cole.
 Cole's label released an interactive duet between Cole and her father on the title song, "Unforgettable".
 The song eventually reached number fourteen on the Billboard Hot 100 and number ten on the R&B chart, going gold.
 Unforgettable...with Love eventually sold more than 7 million copies in the U.S. alone and won several Grammys, including Album of the Year, Record of the Year and Best Traditional Pop Vocal Performance for the top song.